vcaraulean/vcaraulean.github.io/_posts/2018-02-18-migrating-to-new-csproj-format.md

   </ItemGroup>
 ```

+## Nuget integration

+The new msbuild took over for some manipulations related to nuget packages.
+So this area will need to be reviewed.
+Some particular items:

+ - `nuspec` files, if used, have to be referenced from csproj files explicitly
+ - `nuspec` files can be avoided completely and properties defined [directly in csproj](https://docs.microsoft.com/en-us/dotnet/core/tools/csproj#nuget-metadata-properties)
+ - `nuget pack` will not work anymore. `dotnet pack` or the equivalent `msbuild /t:pack` have to be used to generate nuget packages.

+Actually, the common package related pattern will be: `msbuild /t:restore;build;pack`.

 ## Pitfalls & possible issues

  - New project will pick up *all* .cs files in the project file directories and sub-directories.
 Some leftovers might get in the project.
 Fix: review & remove unnecessary.